Annual Enrollment Period · Oct 15 – Dec 7

 Do plan changes take effect immediately during AEP?

-No. Any plan change you make during AEP — whether you switch, enroll, or drop a plan — takes effect on January 1 of the following calendar year, not when you make the change.
+No. Any plan change you make during AEP, whether you switch, enroll, or drop a plan.
+Takes effect on January 1 of the following calendar year, not when you make the change.

 How can SwitchBlue help me during AEP?

 Medicare Plan Availability: We do not offer every plan available in your area.
 Any information we provide is limited to those plans we do offer.
-Please contact Medicare.gov or 1-800-MEDICARE (TTY: 1-877-486-2048), 24 hours a day / 7 days a week, to get information on all of your options.
+Please contact Medicare.gov or 1-800-MEDICARE for all options.
+SwitchBlue Insurance Agency LLC is a licensed independent insurance agency and is not connected with or endorsed by the United States government or the federal Medicare program.